Adapted Caldeira-Leggett Model: The Quantum Limit

 \section{The Quantum Limit}

 In~\cite{Paz:1998ib} Paz and Zurek consider the case where $H_s$ dominates over the other terms in $H_w$.
 They call this case the ``quantum limit.''
-We consider the quantum limit briefly here.
-We have not explored this limit as systematically as the other topics in this paper, due to our sense that it is not so closely connected to the main new directions we intend to explore with the ACL model.
-Still, we have noticed several interesting behaviors and we report those here, choosing an Appendix since we've not developed this part as fully.
+We consider the quantum limit in the context of the ACL model here.
+While our results are broadly consistent with the existing literature, we also noticed several interesting behaviors which have so far not been reported.

 The pointer states in the quantum limit have been shown to be the eigenstates of $H_s$~\cite{Paz:1998ib}.
-To explore this limit with the ACL model we use the ``predictability sieve'' ideas~\cite{Zurek1993predictsieve,ZurekTimeAsymm,Zurek:1992mv, PhysRevA.53.655, PhysRevE.50.2538, Dalvit_2005,RevModPhys.75.715, schlosshauer2007decoherence}, which are grounded in the notion that the pointer states should be the states which are most stable against entanglement with the environment\footnote{While we're not doing a thorough sifting of the entire Hilbert space in our analysis here, we find utilizing``predictability sieve'' arguments to make comparisons between specific states sufficient for our purposes.}.
+To explore this limit with the ACL model we use the ``predictability sieve'' ideas~\cite{Zurek1993predictsieve,ZurekTimeAsymm,Zurek:1992mv, PhysRevA.53.655, PhysRevE.50.2538, Dalvit_2005,RevModPhys.75.715, schlosshauer2007decoherence}, which are grounded in the notion that the pointer states should be the states which are most stable against entanglement with the environment\footnote{While we're not doing a thorough sifting of the entire Hilbert space in our analysis here, we find utilizing ``predictability sieve'' arguments to make comparisons between specific states sufficient for our purposes.}.
 Here we consider the case where $E_I=3\times 10^{-3}$ and $E_e= 0.015$, well below the values considered elsewhere in this paper, while keeping $H_s$ the same.
 We considered initial states of product form (Eqn.~\ref{eqn:ProductState}) where $\left| \psi \right\rangle _s$ is either an eigenstate of $H_s$, the Schr\"odinger cat (SC) state shown in Fig.~\ref{fig:SHOsc}, or a single ($\alpha = 3$) coherent state (CS), and compare the evolution in these cases.

 Figures~\ref{fig:QL_Ss} and~\ref{fig:QL_SsZoomLin} show the evolution of the von Neumann entropy for these choices of initial state.

 Identifying robustness against entanglement with small values of the entropy at late times, once can conclude that the cat state is least robust, the lower $n$ energy eigenstates are most robust, and the coherent state comes in about the same as $n=11$.
 (We found the larger $n$ values reach larger late-time entropies but, as discussed in Appendix~\ref{sec:EigHs}, we also expect significant finite size effects to come in for the higher eigenstates of $H_s$.)
 Interestingly, the cat and the CS states exhibit much lower entropies for several decades of earlier time evolution which suggests a different (and transient) hierarchy of robustness.
 Furthermore, if one uses the timescale for the early time onset of entanglement as the measure of robustness, the coherent state is significantly more robust than the other cases considered.
 The original work on the quantum limit~\cite{Paz:1998ib} only showed the stability of eigenstates of $H_s$ at late times, and did not actually compare the rate of onset of entanglement.
 It appears that during the early and intermediate periods the coherent states exhibit the strongest resistance to entanglement (reflecting the sort of behavior demonstrated in Sect.~\ref{sec:Copycat}), and only later does the long time behavior set in ultimately favoring the energy eigenstates.